Last Updated: 08/10/2025

 Pellets and Seed

 Contrary to popular belief, seed as the sole diet for parrots is not suitable, and far from complete or balanced!
 Fortunately, we now have good quality parrot pellets that provide a more balanced diet.
-Pellets can make up to 40-50% of their diet.
-Parrots love eating seed because it is high in fat, similar to fast food for humans, and just like fast food, it is low in important vitamins, minerals, and other nutrients like protein and fiber.
-South American parrots like conures and Amazons should have no more than 20% of their diet as seed.
+Pellets can make up to 60-80% of their diet.
+Parrots love eating seed because it is high in fat, similar to fast food for humans, and just like fast food, it is low in important vitamins, minerals, and other nutrients like protein and fibre.
+South American parrots like conures and Amazons should have no more than 10% of their diet as seed and dry seed mixes should be considered more of a treat rather than a staple.

 Fresh grass seeds can be picked from your lawn in the warmer months, and birds normally love them!
 Grass seeds are ready for picking once they start to form firm seed heads, and bunches can be hung in the aviary or cage for your birds to forage from.
 They also make a great environmental enrichment option, promoting natural behaviours.
 Consider growing some in a pot and letting your birds enjoy them!